yasandu0505/gztarchiver/README.md

 ### Function >>>>>>>>>>>>>>>>>>>>>>

-Extracting all the years from Extra Gazette and their links from "https://documents.gov.lk"
+Extracting all the years from Extra Gazette and their links from "https://documents.gov.lk" and store in a json file.

 #### Thank You!